The Ten Most Expensive Wines from California

 “Garnacha is possibly Spain’s greatest red grape variety.
 Like Pinot Noir, it acts as a powerful conduit between the terroir and the winery.
-There is no other grape in Spain that transmits the characteristics of a particular site with such clarity and precision.”
+No other grape in Spain transmits a particular site’s characteristics with such clarity and precision.”

-Historically, Garnacha or Grenache Noir was the most-planted red grape variety in Spain.
-Although this potent red variety currently dominates the viticulture of the southern Rhone Valley, wine experts and historians insist that Garnacha’s birthplace was the Italian island of Sardinia.
+Historically, Garnacha or Grenache Noir was Spain’s most-planted red grape variety.
+Although this potent red variety currently dominates the viticulture of the southern Rhone Valley, wine experts, and historians insist that Garnacha’s birthplace was the Italian island of Sardinia.
 In the 1300s, the Spanish kingdom of Aragon established a colony in Sardinia.
 It is believed that the native Garnacha (known locally as Cannonau) was transplanted into Spanish terroir in the 14th century.
 Garnacha’s heat and drought tolerance ensured that the variety spread like wildfire throughout the Mediterranean in the 15th and 16th centuries.
 It was particularly prevalent in Catalunya and Navarra, although the grape did not establish a foothold in Rioja until the early 1900s.

 After the phylloxera louse devastated the region’s viticulture in the late 19th century, growers needed a fast and cost-effective solution.
 Garnacha’s robust nature and tendency to offer generous yields provided the ideal answer.
 As a result, plantings increased dramatically in the 1920s and 30s, effectively resuscitating a wine industry that was given up for lost.
 Today, Garnacha’s stronghold in Rioja’s terroir remains the Rioja Oriental sub-zone, where winemakers like Alvaro Palacios continue to make site-specific, mono-varietal expressions of this noble variety.